 Like most Farmacy products, in addition to its central hero ingredients, the Deep Sweep Toner is loaded with skin-loving natural extracts galore.

-Salicylic Acid: A true “hero” ingredient, salicylic acid, otherwise known as beta-hydroxy acid (BHA), is a famous anti-acne warrior that helps to slough away dead skin cells and excess oil from the skin’s surface.
+Salicylic Acid: A true “hero” ingredient, salicylic acid is a beta-hydroxy acid (BHA) famous for being an anti-acne warrior that helps to slough away dead skin cells and excess oil from the skin’s surface.
 Since it’s oil-soluble, salicylic acid cuts through surface sebum and helps to dissolve the gunk that causes dead skin cells to clump together, thus smoothing the surface of the skin while helping to reduce the likelihood of clogged pores.

-Lactic Acid: One of the most commonly-used alpha-hydroxy acids (AHA) in skincare today, lactic acid is known for myriad benefits including helping to kill acne-causing bacteria, boosting cell renewal, lessening the appearance of wrinkles, and even increasing skin’s moisture-retaining abilities.
+Lactic Acid: One of the most commonly-used alpha-hydroxy acids (AHA) in skincare today, lactic acid is known for a myriad of benefits including killing acne-causing bacteria, boosting cell renewal, lessening the appearance of wrinkles, and even increasing skin’s moisture-retaining abilities.
 Lactic acid’s large molecular size keeps it from penetrating too deeply, making it more suitable for those with more sensitive skin.

-Papaya Enzymes: Papaya fruit is loaded with natural alpha-hydroxy acids, which, when used regularly, can help reduce the appearance of hyperpigmentation and improve your skin’s overall tone.
+Papaya Enzymes: Papaya fruit is loaded with natural AHAs, which, when used regularly, can help reduce the appearance of hyperpigmentation and improve your skin’s overall tone.

 Moringa Extract: Moringa is a skincare hard-hitter, helping to balance oily and congested skin while providing protection from pollution and environmental factors.